codewizard13/ehw-app-scrape-youtube-info/README.md

 ## Usage
+1. Open YouTube video page (you can pause video or let it play)
+2. Open developer console (F12)
-1. Copy-paste JS code into browser console and run
+3. Copy-paste JS code into browser console and run (hit enter)

 ## Sample results: